Expert pregnancy care

 Our philosophy is the mother is having the baby.
-Village Maternity’s job is to help her.
+Village Maternity MD’s job is to help her.
 We are a source of information and support, but the mother is the leader.
 If you are floundering, we are there with comfort and suggestions.
 If there is the potential for harm, we are responsible for the safety of your birth.
-Mothers instinctively know how to do this.

 Prenatal visits are in our private office with a member of our prenatal team.
 When you are ready to give birth, a member of the laborist team will meet you at Metropolitan Hospital on the Upper East Side.